cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 A student:

-1. needs to be able to split a single-file program into multiple files.
+1. needs to have the text editor skills to split a single-file program into multiple files.
 2. needs to understand the difference between declaration and definition.

 #### Student outcomes